-Story Behind The Song: ‘Wildfire,’ Michael Martin Murphey
+Story Behind The Song: Michael Martin Murphey, ‘Wildfire’

-We recorded the song at Caribou Ranch in Colorado, ten thousand feet up in the Rocky Mountains.
-After we recorded the song, Bob said, ‘You know it came out better than I though it would.
-Let’s play it for the kitchen staff here and see what they think.’
-They loved it, so Bob said, ‘OK, we’ll release it as the first single.”
+We recorded the song at Caribou Ranch in Colorado, 10,000 feet up in the Rocky Mountains.
+After we recorded the song, Bob said, “You know, it came out better than I though it would.
+Let’s play it for the kitchen staff here and see what they think.”
+They loved it, so Bob said, “Okay, we’ll release it as the first single.”
 It came out, took off in Chicago and Milwaukee, and public demand made it a hit, which proves that those of us in music have no clue about anything when it comes to what will be a hit song …

 I can’t tell you that I understand what the song means, but I think it’s about getting above the hard times.
 I’ve had people tell me they wish they could ride that mystical horse and get away from their hard times, whatever they are.
 I also think a lot of it is wrapped up in my Christian upbringing: In the Biblical book of Revelations, it talks about Jesus coming back on a white horse.
 I came to be a Christian when I was five or six years old, and I was a cowboy kid with Gene Autry and Roy Rogers, so when the preacher told me that Jesus would come back for me on a white horse, I was all wrapped up in that.
 In the ghost story, the horse is a symbol of the Savior, in the same way C.S.
 Lewis used animals in The Chronicles of Narnia.

 When I lived in California in the late ’60s, a lot of my friends were into the culture of the day — drugs and free sex — and I felt out of place there.
 After “Wildfire” came out and was a hit for me, I was able to move back to Texas.
 So not only was a song I dreamed my most famous song, it also helped me get back to my native state …